 You might:

-A doctor or psychiatrist might call these experiences derealisation.
+A psychiatrist might call these experiences derealisation.

 You might: